-- non-Physician services and supplies received during an Inpatient Stay (operating room, surgical supplies, drugs, dressings, antibiotics, oxygen, hospital anesthesia services, general nursing services, blood transfusion services); - diagnostic testing, laboratory, pathology, radiology, radiation therapy and therapy services; - room and board in a Semi-private Room (a room with two or more beds); - room and board in, but not limited to, intensive care units, and other specialized care units; and - Physician services for radiologists, anesthesiologists, pathologists and Emergency room Physicians.
+- non-Physician services and supplies received during an Inpatient Stay; - room and board in a Semi-private Room (a room with two or more beds); and - Physician services for radiologists, anesthesiologists, pathologists and Emergency room Physicians.

 The Plan will pay the difference in cost between a Semi-private Room and a private room only if a private room is necessary according to generally accepted medical practice.